abinjohn123/hashnode-backup/clclqfsg7000008lbher7fe2f.md

     <script src="index.js" type="module"></script>
     ```

-5. Use the imported items just like you would in a regular script.
+5. Use the imported item just like you would in a regular script.

     ```javascript
     // index.js